steliosg23/PDS-A2/README.md

 ### Benchmarks Notebooks

+The specific notebooks constitute a very initial  approach of models on training in order to evaluate their performance based on which text feature thet use ("title" or "text").

 - **[Benchmark Models Finetuned PubMedBERT PDS A2 Food Hazard Detection.ipynb]**
   Notebook for running and evaluating benchmark models using PubMedBERT with the **initial training set**.